Mitch Webster: Playing career

-A speedy outfielder, Webster achieved good production from both sides of the plate, and also had a strong arm with the ability to play all three outfield positions exceptionally well.

-His most productive season came with Montreal in 1986, when he posted career-highs with a .290 batting average and 36 stolen bases while leading the National League with 13 triples.

 Webster's 1990 season with the Cleveland Indians featured a bench clearing incident between Webster and Todd Stottlemyre of the Toronto Blue Jays.
 In the action, Webster charged the mound but was tackled by Stottlemyre and catcher Pat Borders.
 In a 13-season career, Webster slashed .263/.330/.401 with 70 home runs and 160 steals in 1,265 games, driving in 342 runs and scoring 504 times while playing mostly as a leadoff hitter.

-As an outfielder, he committed just 42 errors in 2,007 fielding chances for a .979 fielding percentage.
+As an outfielder, he committed 42 errors in 2,007 fielding chances for a .979 fielding percentage.

 Post-playing career

-Webster scouted during 14 years with the Dodgers organization, serving for eight seasons as an amateur scout before working in 2008 and 2009 as a professional scout, being responsible for signing such players as Blake DeWitt, Scott Elbert, Joel Hanrahan, Koyie Hill, Lucas May, Bubba Starling, and Scott Van Slyke, among others.
+Webster scouted during 14 years with the Dodgers organization, serving for eight seasons as an amateur scout before working in 2008 and 2009 as a professional scout.
 He also spent four seasons as a coach in the Dodgers minor league system from 1996 to 1999.
 In 2009, the Kansas City Royals named Webster as their Midwest Regional Scouting Supervisor.
 He was named to the Kansas Sports Hall of Fame in 2018.